mayank3aj3769/scimplify_task2/README.md

 # It's a simple session based authentication built using fastAPI in python

 - Clone the repository and run the following the command to fire the server.
+    `pip install -r requirement.txt`
     `uvicorn main:app --reload `

 - There are 5 routes